Kidori78/swgoh-comlink-wrapper-for-gas/README.md

 #### Versions
 * **ComlinkAPI** - This is a standard class structure and must be copied directly into your project to use.
 It assumes you will use a hosted Comlink and will utilize swgoh-utils/damedata repo to provide the data files.
 * **ComlinkAPI_v2** - This is the same as above except it is structured in such a way that it can work as a library file.
-You can use the following Script ID to use it in your sheets.\
+You can use the following Script ID to use it in your sheets: `1k18re5-xluQEBoB_eF4wKvhJKC6DvLWu4woDtTV_vyDttwed02qAjiWA`.
-`1k18re5-xluQEBoB_eF4wKvhJKC6DvLWu4woDtTV_vyDttwed02qAjiWA`
 * **ComlinkAPI_all** - This is a library file that can be used with the binary file version using Comlink for Github, an entirely hosted version, or the above hybrid method.
 This is still in development.

 ## Setup